mmu-webdesign/IWD-web-term2/rwd-week-1.md

 Well written content and high quality media is essential for the success of your portfolio.

-### Theme
+### The theme of your content

-For simplicity we ask you to develop the content for your portfolio based on yourself and your job.
+For simplicity we’re asking you to develop the content for your portfolio based on yourself and your job.

 - **About me** – engaging text to attract and inform the user.
 Mindful of Search Engine Optimization (SEO), using relevant keywords and such.
 Tell the reader something about yourself.
 150 words maximum.
 You may want to include links to your social media feeds in this section if you have them.

 - **Work experience** – details of your current and previous work experience.
 Include relevant links and media.
 200 words maximum. **NOTE** - If you have no work experience change this section to **Interests** in relation to your course.

 However, in recent years some students have created successful pages by making a particular theme from work or home (a hobby) as the focus.
-If you would prefer to do this, please agree the topic with tutors before proceeding any further.
+If you would prefer to do this, **please agree the topic with tutors before proceeding any further**.

 ## Original images for the gallery

 It is important that your portfolio includes original media.
-Everyone has a camera in their pocket.
-Be creative, take some original photos to illustrate your theme and to engage the user.
+Everyone has a camera in their pocket: be creative, take some original photos to illustrate your theme and to engage the user.

 - Take or create three original images to illustrate things important to you.
 - Usually these are photographs (jpeg format).
 - If they are illustrations either gif, svg or png formats may be more relevant.
 - If they can all be the same orientation (landscape or portrait) it does make things simpler, but is not essential.
 - The images can later be sized appropriately and optimized for the web when you know more about the layout you are creating.

 >You will require a 4th original image for your 'big banner', often known as the 'hero' image.
 This is going to be used at a much larger size.
 It needs to be high quality.
 It should be landscape.